Can’t Clear Protection History in Windows 11/10 Defender

 1. Open File Explorer if it’s not already open.

-2. Navigate to the following directory by either copying and pasting it into the address bar of File Explorer or manually browsing through the folders:
+2. Go to this folder by copying and pasting it into File Explorer’s address bar or by browsing through the folders:

 C:\ProgramData\Microsoft\Windows Defender\Scans\History\Service

-4. Once all the files are selected, right-click on them and choose “Delete” from the context menu.Can't Clear Protection History in Windows 11 10
+4. Right-click on the selected files and choose “Delete” from the menu that pops up.Can't Clear Protection History in Windows 11 10

-6. After the files are deleted, you can close the File Explorer.
+6. After deleting the files, close File Explorer.

-8. Clear the history: To clear the protection history, right-click on “Operational” on the left pane and select “Clear Log…” from the context menu.Clearing Windows Defender protection history
+8. Right-click on “Operational” in the left pane and choose “Clear Log…” from the menu.Clearing Windows Defender protection history

-9. Confirm clearing: A dialog box will appear asking if you want to clear the log.
+9. A box will pop up asking if you’re sure you want to clear the log.
 Click “Clear” to confirm.

 Final thoughts